karunapuri/EIP4_Assignments/README.md

 # Assignment-1

+Code Output:
+print(score)
+O/P: [0.037919697031329636, 0.9912]

+Definitions:

 Convolution: It is like moving along or across complete input object or screen in order to look at each and every part of input.
 Like a duster rubbing on board.

 Filters/Kernels: Also called as feature extractor or 3x3 matrix that extracts out a given feature from a channel/image.

 Epochs: When we go through our input training data again and again i.e. no. of times our model or algorithm we have generated will traverse the entire dataset.
+Larger no. of epochs better is the accuracy .

 1x1 Convolution: is a 1X! matrix that convolves over the image to get different edges of image to recognise it.
 It usually mixes 2 different channels to create a new channel. hence it links contextually linked features.